Simply-laced quantum connections generalising KZ: Classical potentials

-In order from left to right, one has $2$-cycles, $3$-cycles, nondegenerate $4$-cycles and degenerate $4$-cycles.
-Notice that the degenerate $4$-cycle are the glueing of two $2$-cycles at a node, that will be called their centre.
-The other two nodes must lie in one and the same part of $I$.
+More precisely Figure~\ref{fig:isomonodromy_cycles} depicts 2-cycles, 3-cycles, nondegenerate 4-cycles and finally degenerate 4-cycles, in order from left to right.
+The degenerate 4-cycles can be described as the glueing of two 2-cycles at some node, which we call their \emph{centre}.
+The other two nodes are called \emph{peripheral}, and they lie in one and the same part of $I$---looking at the indices of $W_i(4)$ in~\eqref{eq:classical_potentials}.
+Beware that there are no restriction for 2-cycles and 3-cycles (all such oriented cycles in $\mathcal{G}$ are by definition isomonodromy cycles), but the 4-cycles we consider are only those that appear in the isomonodromy potentials $W_i(4)$ of~\eqref{eq:classical_potentials}.